Moses Gomes Silva

 As detailed above, documentation by the Legacies of British Slave-ownership project of UCL, following abolition in 1836 Moses Gomes Silva received £367 18s 9d, a sum equivalent to £29,000 today, in compensation for 20 (not 28) slaves.
 And there is no evidence that these funds were in any way significant in the art dealership established by Edward Fox White in 1854.

-There followed five months of correpondence with the curators of the National Portrait Gallery.
+There followed more than six months of correpondence with the curators of the National Portrait Gallery.
 On behalf of our family, I collaborated with Donald Gajadhar, son of Anne Stockill and great great grandson of Edward Fox White, who is the owner of Fox-White Art and Antique Appraisals.

-During these five months, the Gallery curators have been reluctant to revise the caption as requested.
-Clearly their priority is an agenda to “explore people and portraiture in the context of slavery, colonialism and empire”, an agenda which apparently overrides our request for an accurate depiction of our family’s story.
+During this correspondence, the Gallery curators proved very reluctant to revise the caption as requested.
+Their priority was an agenda to “explore people and portraiture in the context of slavery, colonialism and empire”, an agenda which apparently overrode our request for an accurate depiction of our family’s story.

 After reviewing the FOI request and paying close attention to your concerns, the Gallery understands that there is insufficient direct evidence to show that the inheritance received by Moses Gomes Silva supported his daughter and her husband Edward Fox White’s financial situation and business.
 We will therefore remove any suggestion of this from the label at the earliest opportunity.
 Thank you for bringing this to our attention.